 - printed name of the disclosing individual

 - title and date of the activity

-- role(s) of the individual in the activity (e.g., instructor, planning committee member, content author, moderator, and course directorscientific chair)
+- role(s) of the individual in the activity (e.g., instructor, planning committee member, content author, moderator, and scientific chair)

 - the name(s) of the commercial interest(s) with which the person has a financial relationship

-- the nature of the financial relationship(s) (e.g., employee, independent contractor (including contracted research).
+- the nature of the financial relationship(s) (e.g., employee, independent contractor (including contracted research)

-- royalties or patent beneficiary,
+- royalties or patent beneficiary

-- consultant,
+- o consultant

-- advisor,
+- \circ advisor

-- speaker,
+- o speaker

-- executive role,
+- \circ executive role

-- ownership/investment interest,
+- o ownership/investment interest

+- o researcher

-- and researcher)
+- individual stocks and stock options, and research funding from

-- individual stocks and stock options, and research funding from commercial interests to the principal or named investigator even if that individual's institution receives the research grant and manages the funds.
+commercial interests to the principal or named investigator even if that individual's institution receives the research grant and manages the funds.
 (Diversified mutual funds do not need to be disclosed.)

-- intent to discuss an off-label use of a commercial product/device

-- protect patient confidentiality by removing any identifying information from presentation and/or materials
+- intent to discuss an off-label use of a commercial product/device - protect patient confidentiality by removing any identifying information from presentation and/or materials - attestation - handwritten signature or electronic signature accepted and date of the signature

-- declarationattestation

-- handwritten signature or digital electronic signature accepted and date of the signature

 The Provider must review all financial disclosures far enough in advance of the start date of the activity to mitigate any conflicts.
-The Provider must implement a documented mechanism for identification and resolution mitigation of alleach known conflicts of interest prior to delivery of the educational activity.
+The Provider must implement a documented mechanism for identification and mitigation of each known conflict of interest prior to delivery of the educational activity.
 The Provider must document the steps taken to mitigate relevant financial relationships.
-Methods to resolve mitigate conflicts of interest include, but are not limited to, the following:
+Methods to mitigate conflicts of interest include, but are not limited to, the following: